p810/mysql-helper/docs/01_Getting_Started.md

 The default hostname is `127.0.0.1`.
 This can be overridden by passing a string as the fourth argument.

-By default, the `Connection` will tell PDO that it should raise exceptions when an error occurs.
+By default, `p810\MySQL\Connection` will tell PDO that it should raise exceptions when an error occurs.
 To disable this via the constructor, pass `false` as the fifth argument.

 If you want to specify any additional parameters for the DSN string that's passed into PDO's constructor, you can provide an associative array as the sixth argument.